craftercms/docs/source/reference/modules/studio/index.rst

       studio/webdav-profiles-configuration

 Crafter Studio supports creating multiple environments with different configuration files for each environment.
-To setup an environment follow the guide :ref:`here <multi-environment-configurations>`
+To setup an environment follow the guide :ref:`multi-environment-support`.

 CrafterCMS supports managing assets in external storage through workflow and publishing mechanics.
 For more information, see :ref:`blob-stores`.